AlvearVanessa/models_for_vowels_spanish_sign_language_recognition/README.md

     *inference_images* folder contains images for making inferences once the classification models are trained.

-    *integration_codes* folder includes seven Python scripts where the detection and classification models get merged to make the recognition of the vowels of the LSE:
+    *integration_codes* folder includes five Python scripts where the detection and classification models get merged to make the recognition of the vowels of the LSE:

       - DataCollection.py to collect and create the vowelsLSE dataset.
       - HandTrackingModule_noSkeleton.py is the hand detection module and works for Keras and FastAI libraries.
-      - classificationModule_init.py is the classification module for the vowels of LSE works for the Keras model.
       - classificationModule_init_fastai.py is the classification module for the vowels of LSE works for the FastAI model.
       - cuttingHand_new_test_data.py to cut, collect and create the vowelsLSE_new_test dataset.
-      - signRecognition_init.py is a recognition module for the vowels of LSE in real-time using the hand detection and image classification modules that work for the Keras model.
       - signRecognition_init_fastai.py is a recognition module for the vowels of LSE in real-time using the hand detection and image classification modules that work for the FastAI model.